 February 8, 2021

-At a young age, Bridge grad, Mariana Bueno, from Brazil, already had a strong interest in teaching English.
-Following this passion led her to pursue a career as an English teacher and she’s currently working for a private German school in São Paulo.
-We interviewed her on how her TEFL career has progressed in the last 20 years and how her school has adapted to new teaching methods due to the global pandemic.
+At a young age, Bridge grad Mariana Bueno, from Brazil, already had a strong interest in teaching English.
+Following this passion led her to pursue a career as an English teacher, and she’s currently working for a private German school in São Paulo.
+She shares how her TEFL career has progressed in the last 20 years and how her school has adapted to new teaching methods due to the pandemic.

 Why did you decide to join the teaching field?

 When I was a kid, I used to pretend I was a teacher, so I think teaching was already in my blood.
 I love teaching and I can’t see myself doing anything else.

 Where have you taught English?

 I started teaching English to 9th graders when my English teacher from school asked me to tutor a few students.
 After that, I taught English at a high school, a university, and now at a kindergarten.

 What is São Paulo, the place you’re currently living in, like?

 São Paulo is the biggest city in South America.
 We have a variety of cultures and many foreigners, and if you’re walking through Avenida Paulista, you can hear a bunch of accents from all over the world.
 Despite traffic and violence, I wouldn’t live anywhere else – I just love all the diversity this city has.